 If you can avoid these ten travel mistakes, you’ll be well on your way to a fun, enjoyable trip.

-- Not getting travel medical insurance.
+Not getting travel medical insurance.
 Accidents or a sudden illness can happen any time, to anyone, even if you’re young and healthy.
 Travel insurance is especially important if you’re traveling to a country like the United States where a routine medical emergency, like a broken leg, could set you back over $15,000.
-We like World Nomads travel insurance, as they offer good prices and good coverage to travelers from over 140 countries.
+We like SafetyWing Nomad travel insurance, as they offer good prices and good coverage to travelers from over 140 countries.
+Get a quote and more info on SafetyWing here.

 Can’t seem to avoid making mistakes?
 Don’t worry, mistakes can be some of the best parts of travel.
 Check out one of our favorite blogs, A Backpacker’s Tale, for some fun tales of misadventure.